Sexual Jokes Coarsen Dinner for Schmucks

 Those who want to avoid the coarse aspects of Dinner for Schmucks should track down a copy of The Dinner Game instead.
 It's the safer option, although that film doesn't include the dinner sequence of the American version, which includes moments that are funnier than anything in the original.

-Both versions show the cost of pride and the grace of humility, which we learn about throughout Scripture (Psalm 138:5, Proverbs 18:12, Romans 12:6).
+Both versions show the cost of pride and the grace of humility, which we learn about throughout Scripture (Psalms 138:5, Proverbs 18:12, Romans 12:6).
 But Dinner for Schmucks adds some disturbing material that hurts, rather than helps the film.
 It's a meal that might leave you satisfied in some ways, but a little queasy in others.

 Questions?
 Comments?
 Contact the writer at firstname.lastname@example.org.